replicatedhq/troubleshoot.sh/learn/source/preflight/node-checks.md

 ## Executing the preflights

 Let's stop here and execute the preflight checks.
-For this demo, I'm running this on my local Kubernetes cluster that has 1 node, but it has 40 GB RAM and 8 CPUs.
+For this demo, I'm running this on my local Kubernetes cluster that has 5 nodes, but each node only has 2 cores and 8GB of RAM.
-The expectation here is that my local cluster will fail on the 3 node minimum check, but pass on the second one because I do have sufficient memory and CPU.
+The expectation here is that my local cluster will pass on the 3 node minimum check, but fail on the second one because I do not have sufficient memory and CPU.

 I'll run this file using: